Curriculum-based Sample Efficient Reinforcement Learning for Robust Stabilization of a Quadrotor: Testing of the curriculum-trained RL policy

-\textbf{Results}.
-The results from section \ref{sec:results} demonstrate that the proposed curriculum learning approach, combined with the compounded reward function, allows the RL agent to achieve high degree of stability and robustness under complex initial conditions, including random linear and angular velocities.
-Figure \ref{fig:disturbance_rejection} reveals that the trained policy efficiently handles disturbances, recovering the target position and attitude within a few seconds of being perturbed, showcasing the robustness of the curriculum-trained policy.
-This suggest that the trained agent has the potential to function as a reliable, general purpose low-level controller for Quadrotors, even in challenging operating conditions.
+The results presented so far demonstrate that the proposed curriculum learning approach, combined with the compounded reward function, allows the RL agent to achieve a high degree of stability, accuracy and robustness under complex initial conditions, including random linear and angular velocities.
+This suggests that the CL-trained agent has the potential to function as a reliable, general-purpose low-level controller for Quadrotors, subject to bridging the gap between simulation and real-world (sim2real) deployment.

-Despite these promising results, there are areas where further improvements can be made.
-In some instances, particularly when the Quadrotor is initialized at extreme configurations that go beyond those encountered during training, the drone exhibits large transients.
-This observation points to the need for refining the curriculum learning design to better generalize the agent's performance across a broader ranger of initial states.
-The occasional large transients suggest that additional training stages or more diverse initial conditions could improve the policy's robustness in extreme scenarios.

-Moreover, while the current curriculum-trained policy demonstrated desirable performance in simulation, bridging the gap between simulation and real-world (sim2real) deployment remains a critical challenge.
-Real-world environments introduce unmodelled dynamics, disturbances and noise that may not be fully captured in the simulation engine.
-Thus, incorporating specific measures to address sim2real transfer is essential.
-This would allow the trained policy to be deployed effectively in controlling real Quadrotor systems.